-For plan years beginning on or after September 23, 2010, plans may not impose any pre-existing condition limits for enrollees under age 19.
-For plan years beginning on or after January 1, 2014, plans may not impose any pre-existing condition exclusions for any enrollees.
+For plan years beginning on or after September 23, 2010, health plans may not impose any pre-existing condition limits for participants and beneficiaries under age 19.
+For plan years beginning on or after January 1, 2014, plans may not impose any pre-existing condition exclusions for any participants and beneficiaries.

 Note: The limit on pre-existing conditions only applies to certain types of health plans, such as major medical insurance.
 It does not apply to HIPAA excepted benefits, such as disability, cancer, hospital indemnity, or accident insurance.
 Click here for more information about the types of benefits that are exempt from the Health Care Reform plan design mandates.